ProhibitedTV/BitRiver-Live/docs/quickstart.md

 - **Port already in use** – Stop or reconfigure any services that currently bind to ports 5432, 6379, 8080, 8081, 9000, 9001,
   1935, or 1985.
 Alternatively edit the corresponding `*_PORT` values in `.env` (for example, `BITRIVER_LIVE_PORT=9090`) and rerun `docker compose up -d`.
  - **OME health check fails** – The compose service pins the hostname to `ome` so the default `BITRIVER_OME_API=http://ome:8081` resolves correctly; keep that alias if you customize the container name.
-The health probe uses the configured `BITRIVER_OME_ACCESS_TOKEN` header (alongside `BITRIVER_OME_USERNAME`/`BITRIVER_OME_PASSWORD` for basic auth when present), so a 401 response will mark the container as unhealthy—the compose preflight reruns `./scripts/render-ome-config.sh` automatically before OME starts, mounting the regenerated `deploy/ome/Server.generated.xml` into `/opt/ovenmediaengine/bin/origin_conf/Server.xml` and `/opt/ovenmediaengine/bin/edge_conf/Server.xml`, but you can still verify the credentials landed in the rendered file:
+The health probe forwards the `BITRIVER_OME_ACCESS_TOKEN` header when the rendered config includes `<AccessToken>` (otherwise it falls back to an unauthenticated probe with optional basic auth), so a 401 response will mark the container as unhealthy—the compose preflight reruns `./scripts/render-ome-config.sh` automatically before OME starts, mounting the regenerated `deploy/ome/Server.generated.xml` into `/opt/ovenmediaengine/bin/origin_conf/Server.xml` and `/opt/ovenmediaengine/bin/edge_conf/Server.xml`, but you can still verify the credentials landed in the rendered file:
   ```bash
   ./scripts/render-ome-config.sh --check || ./scripts/render-ome-config.sh --force
   grep -E '<(ID|Password|AccessToken)>' deploy/ome/Server.generated.xml